Biochao/Every-Frame-in-Order-Bots/README.md

 # Every-Frame-in-Order-Bots
-Python bots that upload frames from shows to various platforms
+Python scripts that make and upload frames from shows to various platforms